smsophiemi/ECS-171-Final-Project/README.md

 - false negative = 687 - 493 = 194

 Thus, the misprediction for our training set was 0.3025 and the misprediction for our testing set was 0.32.
 Since the predictive error is similar for both training and testing, our model is likely underfitting or a good fit.

+# Conclusion
+- Conclusion section: This is where you do a mind dump on your opinions and possible future directions.
+Basically what you wish you could have done differently.
+Here you close with final thoughts
+Collaboration section: This is a statement of contribution by each member.
+This will be taken into consideration when making the final grade for each member in the group.
+Did you work as a team? was there a team leader? project manager? coding? writer? etc.